serebrov/notes/2013-05-24-angular-seo.md

         <li ng-repeat="item in items" ng-bind="item.name"></li>
     </script>

+This way we have initial content for search bots and instructions for angular at the same time.

 Other approaches to this problem include running angular on the server or crawling pages with a headless browser and serve static pages to search bots (see links below).